m-chabanov/react-tech-shop/README.md

-# Getting Started with Create React App
+# React Tech Shop

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is tech shop created for pratice as demo for improving skills.

 ## Available Scripts